 Minnesotans celebrate the outdoors like few other cities.
 Sure, we like our winters, but the first time the temperature pokes its head above 45, the shorts come out (no kidding) and people flock to the lakes and parks.
 The Chain of Lakes is the city’s most popular of our many, many parks.
 (Fun fact: By design, no Minneapolis resident lives farther than six blocks from a park.)

 The Chain of Lakes is also a key component of the Grand Rounds National Scenic Byway, a 51-mile loop composed of parkways, trails, and the Mississippi River Boulevard.
 It’s the only scenic byway in the country located entirely within an urban area.
-The chain is composed of Lake Calhoun, Lake Harriet (arguably the two most popular lakes in the city), Lake of the Isles, Cedar Lake and Brownie Lake.
-They all have bike and pedestrian paths, boating docks, boating, kayaking, gardens and picnic areas.
-Also available at some lakes are facilities for archery, fishing, tennis, soccer, volleyball, grills, skiing paths, ice rinks and hot food.
+The chain is composed of Bde Maka Ska (formerly Lake Calhoun), Lake Harriet, Lake of the Isles, Cedar Lake, and Brownie Lake.
+They all have bike and pedestrian paths, boating docks, boating, kayaking, gardens, and picnic areas.
+Also available at some lakes are facilities for archery, fishing, tennis, soccer, volleyball, grills, skiing paths, ice rinks, and lakeside restaurants.

 For a special adventure, embark on a guided full moon paddle with Paddle Bridge Kayak Tours.
 You'll start during golden hour and work your way from Thomas Beach on the south shore of Bde Maka Ska and navigate the channel to Lake of the Isles as the full moon comes out.

 Perennial Cycle on Hennepin sells, repairs, and rents bikes if the sudden desire to bike around the lakes hits while you are bike-free.
 If it’s aquatic transportation you’re looking for, Wheel Fun Rentals rents stand-up paddle boards, pedal boats, kayaks, and canoes among other biking equipment as well.